syedhydari/kelly-literature-examination/README.md

 **Reproduction and Statistical Reassessment of Kelly Literature**

-A comprehensive research project examining the practical implementation of the Kelly Criterion, replicating and critically assessing findings from Carta & Conversano (2020).
+A comprehensive research project examining the practical implementation of the Kelly Criterion, replicating and critically assessing findings across contemporary Kelly literature.

 ---